microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/pygraph_utils/README.md

 described in the section about [deploying individual python components](../../../deployment/README.MD#deploying-jars-python-scripts-and-python-utils-wheel-to-azure-databricks-cluster).
 If the contents of the wheel changed, while its API remained the same, then uploading the python scripts that use it is not required.
 Otherwise, the scripts impacted by the API change need to be uploaded as well.

+### During development
+The package development approach allows us to make changes in the wheel and to automatically have them available to all python scripts using them during the next run
++ Run: `python setup.py develop`
++ Package check oneliner: `python -c "from taxo_utils.test import tester;tester()"` (alternatives in `pygraph_utils/taxo_utils/test.py`)
++ Check `./taxo_utils/test.py`, make some changes in the returned string.
++ Rerun package check oneliner above, observe the changed string.

 # Bibliography
 + https://stackoverflow.com/questions/7522250/how-to-include-package-data-with-setuptools-distutils